 OAO Sberbank (SBER) of Russia, the biggest lender in eastern Europe, bought Denizbank AS (DENIZ) from Belgium’s Dexia SA for 6.47 billion liras ($3.53 billion.)

 Sberbank and Dexia signed the sale agreement today in Istanbul, where Denizbank is based, Dexia said in a filing with the Istanbul Stock Exchange.
 The sale is expected to be completed in the fourth quarter after regulatory approvals and the price may increase to as much as 7.09 billion liras, or 3.09 billion euros ($3.85 billion) at an exchange rate of 2.293, depending on changes to asset value, it said.

-Sberbank is the first Russian lender to buy a bank in Turkey, joining HSBC Holdings Plc (HSBA), UniCredit SpA (UCG) and Citigroup Inc. (C) in a country where the economy expanded 8.5 percent last year.
+Sberbank is the first Russian lender to buy a bank in Turkey, joining HSBC Holdings Plc (HSBA), UniCredit SpA (UCG) and Citigroup Inc. (C:US) in a country where the economy expanded 8.5 percent last year.
 The deal would be the largest in eastern Europe, the Middle East and Africa this year and the biggest in Turkey since Banco Bilbao Vizcaya Argentaria SA (BBVA) bought 24.9 percent of Turkiye Garanti Bankasi AS (GARAN) for $5.8 billion in March last year.